zooniverse/Data-digging/example_scripts/README.md

     - a plot of active users per hour, with different shadings for logged-in and not-logged-in users (pdf and png)
     - a plot of the fraction of logged-in classifications and users per hour (pdf and png)

+- `aggregate_question_utils.py` - utility functions for question task aggregation:
+    - meant to be imported by other codes
+    - breaks question annotations out of the raw "annotations" column of data export CSVs (deals with the JSON)
+    - aggregates question votes into vote fractions.
+Can be weighted or unweighted aggregation depending on how you populate the 'count' column of the classifications dataframe you pass it.
+    - example usage: see `galaxy_zoo_bar_lengths` folder.

  - `basic_project_stats.py` - computes basic statistics from a raw classification export file.
 Run without any inputs to see usage details.
 Outputs to screen:
     - Total number of classifications
     - Total number of classifiers (registered and unregistered)